Augustine-Geeft/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state
 A script that redirect standard output to a file and overwrites the content of that file or creates it if it doesn't exist.

+9-duplicate_last_line
+A script that duplicates the last line of a file.